rikulo/rikulo-docs/docs/View_Development/Build_with_Composite_of_Views.md

 ###The className Property

-To work with [View.query()](api:view), you have to implement [View.className](api:view) with returning the view's class name.
+To work with [View.query()](api:view), you have to implement [View.className](api:view) to return the view's class name.

     class LabeledInput extends View {
       String get className() => "LabeledInput";

-Then, the application can query it with this class name, such as
+Therefore, the application can query it with this class name, such as

     mainView.query("LabeledInput");